 Even though the Minute Pirate Bug’s bite is very painful and may cause some redness and swelling, it is not really harmful.

-If you do experience irritation and/or pain, wash the area with cool water, pat it dry and apply an ice pack to reduce swelling.
+If you do experience irritation and/or pain, wash the area with cool water, pat it dry, and apply an ice pack to reduce swelling.

 How Do You Repel Minute Pirate Bugs?

-You will most likely to encounter these bugs on bright, warm days.
+You will most likely encounter these bugs on bright, warm days.
 If you can work outdoors on cooler, cloudier days or after sunset, you will be less likely to be bitten by Pirate Bugs.

 Wear dark colors because these bugs are attracted to light colors.
 Wear long sleeves and long pants.